InnPatron/Popstcl/README.md

 ## Versioning
 Currently, releases follow semver for the Popstcl library.

+## License
+Released under the [MIT License](https://opensource.org/licenses/MIT) (See LICENSE-MIT).
+Good luck using this for any commercial projects :|

 ## Organization
 This Git repository is split into two directories:
 > popstcl: core language constructs and virtual machine